It’s time to make winter chutney!

 - Your chutney is ready when you can drag a wooden spoon through your chutney to reveal the bottom of the pan.

-- Remove your chutney from the heat and then leave to cool before placing it into sterilised jars and sealing.
+- Remove your chutney from the heat and discard the spice bag.
+Then leave to cool before placing it into sterilised jars and sealing.

 - If possible, leave your chutney to mature for at least two weeks before eating.